big-data-lab-umbc/cybertraining/year-3-projects/team-6/README.md

 ###### DAG-GNN

 Copy the `src` folder from [this link](https://github.com/big-data-lab-umbc/DAG-GNN) and place it inside the DAG-GNN folder here.
-Then put the detrended & deaseasonalized datasets inside the `data` folder in csv format.
+Then put the detrended and deaseasonalized datasets inside the `data` folder in csv format.
 Your DAG-GNN folder structure should look like this -
 * DAG-GNN
   * data
     * file1.csv